badola/blog/cpp/if_you_see_cut_paste.md

 > Alexander Stepanov (http://stepanovpapers.com/notes.pdf, Lecture 19.
 Rotate)

 In this article we would introduce a simple trick to identify when rotate can be useful and how to use it.
-The article would be incomplete without the critical insights provided by Alex, when he was designing and teaching `rotate` to others.

 But first, let us have a look at the signature of `std::rotate`

     template< class ForwardIt >